 Inspire even goes as far as to encourage you to walk 250 steps per hour.
 And although it’s subjective as to whether you can hit, miss, or exceed this target, we strongly believe that your goal should be to always aim higher.

-The smart tracker does a fairly good job at detecting the type of activity you do.
+The smart tracker does a fairly good job of detecting the type of activity you do.
 But it’s not as perfect as it is on other Fitbit models.
-It can auto detect walks and runs very well.
-But if you test it on activities like cycling and car drive, you’re highly likely to get inaccurate data.
+It can auto-detect walks and runs very well.
+But if you test it on activities like cycling and car driving, you’re highly likely to get inaccurate data.

 2. Fitbit Charge 3

 - Fitbit Charge 3 is waterproof and good enough for swimming

 - The display is generously clean and the screen is touch-sensitive and very responsive

 - Includes a heart rate monitor and SPO2 sensors

 - Decent battery life runs for 7 days on a single charge